Display to header level

 Officers may not delegate their power to sign documents to those not properly authorized to sign under the governing documents of the organization.
 A common misconception is that an officer, such as the president of the board, can sign a power of attorney to authorize someone else to act for him in his capacity as officer when he is unavailable.
 That doesn’t work in Pennsylvania and many, if not all, other states.

-Bylaws are usually written to authorize the vice-president to act for the president.
-If the bylaws do not address this but state nothing to the contrary, the vice-president is authorized by Pennsylvania’s Non-Profit Corporations Statute to act for the president in his absence.
+Bylaws are usually written to authorize the vice president to act for the president.
+If the bylaws do not address this but state nothing to the contrary, the vice president is authorized by Pennsylvania’s Non-Profit Corporations Statute to act for the president in their absence.
 Thus, if a board resolution specifies that the president must sign, the resolution may be effectively authorizing the vice-president as well.

-At the closing, delivery of a certificate by the secretary or other authorized officer of the organization is typically required by the title company (and may be required by the seller, purchaser or donor as well) to furnish assurance that the transaction has been duly authorized by all requisite action on the part of the governing board of the organization.
-The Pennsylvania Land Trust Association has published a sample certificate [pending] that includes a model resolution authorizing a conservation acquisition.
+At the closing, delivery of a certificate by the secretary or other authorized officer of the organization is typically required by the title company (and may be required by the seller, purchaser, or donor as well) to furnish assurance that the transaction has been duly authorized by all requisite action on the part of the governing board of the organization.

 Physical presence of directors at the meeting is not necessary so long as the directors can all hear each other, and their expression of consent or dissent, by conference telephone or other electronic means (including the internet).
 15 Pa.
 C.S.A. §5708.
 (Emphasis added.)

-The Pennsylvania Land Trust Association published this guide with support from the William Penn Foundation and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
+WeConservePA offers this guide thanks to support from the William Penn Foundation and the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Pennsylvania Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.